johannesjo/angular-material-css-vars/README.md

 This lib won't work  with IE11 but thanks to @Coly010 there is [a workaround for that too](https://github.com/johannesjo/angular-material-css-vars/issues/11#issuecomment-572749449).

 ## App Theme Mixins
-The `initMaterialCssVars` mixin allows content to be passed into it.
+The `init-material-css-vars` mixin allows content to be passed into it.
 This allows you to create app themes that can take advantage of the dynamic theme created inside this mixin.
 It may be possible to do all theming using the utility mixins outlined above, but in other cases, you may need access to the theme palette, including foreground and background palettes.

 See the Material guide on [Theming your custom component](https://material.angular.io/guide/theming-your-components) for more information.